seanstankowski/SnapPallete/README.md

 ## SnapSpectrum Usage Documentation

 ### Overview
-**SnapSpectrum** is a specialized script designed for the analysis of color variations in snapdragon flowers from the genus *Antirrhinum*.
-Utilizing advanced image processing techniques, SnapSpectrum quantifies different color metrics and saves the results in a CSV format for further analysis.
+**SnapSpectrum** is a python script designed for the analysis of color variations in snapdragon flowers from the genus *Antirrhinum*.
+Its quantifies different color metrics and saves the results in a CSV format for further analysis.
+It would likely be useful for analysing the coloour of other organisms.

 ### Requirements
 - Python 3.x